Questions that make you think twice

 12. Is it ever justified to hate a person?

 Answer: That depends on what a person means by justified.
-I believe hate is an emotion based purely on feeling and not on any real reason, so no one can have a good reason for hating someone else without being irrational.
+I believe hate is emotion-based purely on feeling and not on any real reason, so no one can have a good reason for hating someone else without being irrational.

 Does that mean it’s ok to hate someone though?
 If they do something truly terrible…yes…but I would never want anyone I know or love to be hated even if they deserved it, so try to avoid personal hatred where possible.